SummaryRead the full fact sheet

 - The best thing you can do is look after yourself, and stay healthy.

-- If you are having a difficult time with your body image or self-esteem, talk to someone – a friend or family member, your doctor or a counselling service such as Kids Helpline.
+- If you are having a difficult time with your body image or self-esteem, talk to someone – a friend or family member, your school wellbeing team or a youth service such as headspace or Kids Helpline.
 There are many places you can get help.

 Boys’ bodies come in all shapes and sizes.
 As you get older, and go through puberty, you become more aware of your body and how it compares with others.

-How you see yourself, how you feel about the way you look, and how you think others see you is known as your .
-It is common to wonder whether your body is normal as you go through puberty, but comparing yourself too closely with others can be stressful and unrealistic.
+It is common to wonder whether your body is normal as you go through puberty, but comparing yourself too closely with others can be unhelpful.
 Boys’ bodies come in all shapes and sizes – there is no ‘normal’.

 It is good to know what changes to look out for, but remember that every boy’s experience will be different.
-Puberty for boys usually starts around 13–14 years, but it can begin as early as 10 or as late as 16.
+Puberty for boys usually starts around 13 to 14 years, but it can begin as early as 10 or as late as 16.

 The best things you can do are: